-\$100 invested on 12/31/11 in stock or index, including reinvestment of dividends.
+\\$100 invested on 12/31/12 in stock or index, including reinvestment of dividends.
 Fiscal year ending December 31.

-Copyright© 2016 S&P, a division of The McGraw -Hill Companies Inc. All rights reserved.
+Copyright© 2017 S&P, a division of The McGraw-Hill Companies Inc. All rights reserved.

-This graph is not "soliciting material," is not deemed filed with the SEC and is not to be incorporated by reference in any filing by us under the Securities Act or the Exchange Act, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The performance graph and the related chart and text are being furnished solely to accompany this Annual Report on Form 10-K pursuant to Item 201(e) of Regulation S-K, and are not being filed for purposes of Section 18 of the Exchange Act and are not to be incorporated by reference in any filing by us under the Securities Act or the Exchange Act, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.